Slade Green: Notable buildings and structures

-The Scheduled Ancient Monument known as Howbury Moat or Howbury Manor (c.900), and a Grade II Listed Tithe Barn (c.1600s), are located between Slade Green and Crayford Marshes.
+The Scheduled Ancient Monument known as Howbury Moat or Howbury Manor (c.
+900), and a Grade II Listed Tithe Barn (c.1600s), are located between Slade Green and Crayford Marshes.
 According to Historic England, the interior of the medieval moated site includes a 16th or 17th century country house, with some significant surviving architectural details, and it appears to the Secretary of State to be of national importance.
 Holders of the Manor of Howbury included Bishop Odo, Roger Apylton (aka Appleton) and Sir Cloudesley Shovell.
 After Apylton had May Place built in Crayford, occupants of the moated site were tenant farmers, and after the building of a new house (Howbury Grange) for the tenant farmer in 1882, by farm labourers, until the building was condemned in 1934.
 Photographic evidence from 1935 provides a glimpse of Howbury Manor House, which was bombed and demolished during WW2.
 In 2006 the medieval moat site was the subject of an English Heritage sponsored research project by the University of Oxford's Geography Department into techniques of Soft Wall Capping for preservation purposes.

 Following an investigation by English Heritage, the Department for Culture, Media and Sport listed the Second World War anti-aircraft batteries in Slade Green's London artillery zone.

 Locally listed buildings are the former Railway Tavern, the Grange and Cottages at Howbury farm, and train sheds with works.
 Oak Road is a conservation area with Railway workers' cottages dating to 1900.
 The former Railway Tavern (1a Moat Lane), built by Smith & Sons of South Norwood around 1899, was notable for being illuminated by electricity.

 St. Augustine's Church was built in 1899 and extended in 1911.
-Substantial rebuilding was required following a direct hit during a Second World War air raid in 1944, and following a fire in 1991 that destroyed the roof along with much of the internal fabric.
+Substantial rebuilding was required following a direct hit during a Second World War air raid in 1944 and following a fire in 1991 that destroyed the roof along with much of the internal fabric.

 Present and future

 Social

 In 2013 the Communities Secretary recognised the endurance of historic county borders.
 Slade Green is in the historic county of, but not the non-metropolitan administrative county of Kent.

 The Howbury Centre was replaced with a new Slade Green & Howbury Community Centre in 2014, which hosts the public library and many social activities.

-Churches include a Baptist Union Christian Fellowship, and St Augustine's Anglican parish church; a third Pentecostal church meets in the Anglican church hall.
+Churches include New Hope Church who meet at Slade Green Baptist Chapel and St Augustine's Church, the Anglican parish church.
+In addition a Pentecostal church meets in the Anglican church hall.

 There are two pubs, and other bars at the Slade Green Railway Club and Erith Yacht Club.
 The latter relocated from Erith to a site on the edge of Slade Green in 1900.
 Slade Green F.C. last competed in 2009.